dylankb/dylankb.github.io/_posts/2016-2-29-a-beginners-guide-to-jekyll.md

 5. Install a text editor
 6. Install a Ruby version manager (optional)

-A great blog post that goes over how to do steps 1, 2, 3, 5, and 6 is [here](https://launchschool.com/blog/how-to-install-ruby-on-rails-development-environment-for-mac-os-x).
-It does go depth into utilizing programming tools, so I include some alternative links and steps that you can follow below as well.
+A great blog post on setting up a machine to do Ruby on Raiils development over how to do steps 1, 2, 3, 5, and 6 is [here](https://launchschool.com/blog/how-to-install-ruby-on-rails-development-environment-for-mac-os-x).
+It does go deep into utilizing programming tools, so I include some alternative links and steps that you can follow below as well.

 #### Install Node.js, Homebrew, and Xcode.